markets/awesome-ruby/README.md

 * [Abracadabra](https://github.com/TrevorHinesley/abracadabra) - The gem that swaps out text with a fully-compliant Rails form in one click.
 * [Cocoon](https://github.com/nathanvda/cocoon) - Dynamic nested forms using jQuery made easy; works with formtastic, simple_form or default forms.
+* [ComfyBootstrapForm](https://github.com/comfy/comfy-bootstrap-form) - Rails form builder that makes it easy to create forms with Bootstrap 4 markup
 * [Formtastic](https://github.com/justinfrench/formtastic) - A Rails form builder plugin with semantically rich and accessible markup.
 * [Rails Bootstrap Forms](https://github.com/bootstrap-ruby/rails-bootstrap-forms) - Rails form builder that makes it super easy to create beautiful-looking forms with Twitter Bootstrap 3+.
 * [Reform](https://github.com/apotonick/reform) - Gives you a form object with validations and nested setup of models.
 It is completely framework-agnostic and doesn't care about your database.